KSuthar1519/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/107962343/180126222-b85a33c6-d924-4a55-abaa-f48da0e430d4.png)
 From the graph, it seems like the fare saw an uptick around the month of March, again the above observation is also displayed in the form of a line graph.
+##Summary
+### Looking at the above date, I would like to suggest to the CEO to study the reasons behind the disparities in fare based on city types.
+One of the reasons for lower fare in urban cities is a greater number of private transport and to remain competitive the drivers are charging less.